wpscholar/Compass/compass/README.md

 # Compass

-### A WordPress Theme Using Hybrid Core, Bourbon + Neat, and Theme Hook Alliance.
+### A WordPress Starter Theme Using Hybrid Core, Bourbon, Neat, and the Theme Hook Alliance.